 The IBM 5410 CPU uses magnetic core storage.
 A magnetic core is a tiny ring of a special magnetic material.
-This core can be magnetized clockwise or counterclockwise by passing and electric current through a wire which is passed through the hole in the core.
-The core is magnetized clockwise by passing a current in one direction and counterclockwise by passing a current in the opposite direction.
-By assigning the values of 1 and 0 (bit and no-bit) to the two states of this core, we can store one bit of information.
+This material can be magnetized in two directions: clockwise and counterclockwise.
+An electric current passing through a wire can magnetize a metallic object, so if the wire is passed through the core, the core will be magnetized.
+The core can be magnetized clockwise by passing a current in one direction and counterclockwise by passing a current in the opposite direction.
+By assigning the values of 0 and 1, or bit and no bit, to the two states of this core we can store one bit of information.

-For a useful storage device, this idea is expanded to include many cores.
+To have a useful storage device this idea must be expanded to include many cores.
 Figure 2-2 shows several cores in a core storage arrangement.
 The problem is to store a bit of information in only one of these cores.
 A specific amount of current is required to change a core from one state to the other; therefore, if two wires are used (X- and Y-drive lines) with half the required current in each, we can select the core to be set.